 Chow: Everyone knows that chow time is time to eat.
 Whether it’s bully beef or (thankfully now) a much more palatable meal, sailors love chow time.

 Davy Jones’ Locker: You may have heard this term before.
-There are many different legends about whether Davy Jones was a sailor, pub owner, captain of the ghost ship, “Flying Dutchman,” or more—but the general idea is that Davy Jones is the epitome of the devil for sailors.
-The bottom of the sea is known as his locker, where many sailors and their vessels rest after drowning at sea.
+There are many different legends about whether Davy Jones was a sailor, pub owner, captain of the ghost ship, “Flying Dutchman” or more—but the general idea is that Davy Jones is the epitome of the devil for sailors.
+The bottom of the sea is known as his locker, where many sailors and their vessels come to rest after drowning at sea.

 Ditty Bag: Today’s recruits receive a ditty bag (or box) with a sewing kit, toiletry articles and other items like pens and paper.
-Originally, it was dubbed a "ditto bag" since it had at least two of everything: two needles, two spools of thread, two buttons and more.
+Originally, this was dubbed a "ditto bag" since it had at least two of everything: two needles, two spools of thread, two buttons and more.
 Over time, "ditto" became "ditty.”

 Jacob’s Ladder: These temporary ladders are constructed with rope or metal and are used to help board a ship.
-Named for the biblical Jacob that dreamt he climbed a ladder to the sky, “Jacob’s Ladders” started as a network of line that brought the climber to the skysail in similar fashion.
+Named for the biblical Jacob that dreamt he climbed a ladder to the sky, “Jacob’s Ladders” started as a network of lines that brought the climber to the skysail in similar fashion.

 Pollywog: A sailor that hasn’t yet crossed the equator.
 For at least 400 years, the ritual of a pollywog crossing the equator is celebrated with a visit from “King Neptune” and his “court,” all played by high ranking crew.
 They decide if the novice is fit to become a “shellback” (see below).
 This tradition includes a day-long celebration meant to build comradery among the crew.